-The Whip has conducted various exclusive tell-all interviews with a number of Bristol freshers on the ups and downs of first-year.
+The Whip has conducted various exclusive tell-all interviews with a number of Manchester freshers on the ups and downs of first-year.
 In this exposition, Dominic Balls discusses his toughest challenge upon arriving a university.

 Whip: So did you manage to get settled quite quickly?

 Dominic Young: Yes, relatively.
 There were some pretty nice people around and I made friends with my flat fairly quickly.
 One thing that did confuse and concern me at first was the language of my mates from London, though.
 Although they are all really sweet, a lot of them kept using words that I hadn’t heard of.
 Well, I mean I had heard them before, but not used in the way they were.